peytonbrsmith/my_personal_site/content/en/blog/oop/index.md

 ---
 title: "📦 Python: Everything is an Object!"
-description: "A blog of our project Rage Chess."
+description: "A blog about Python and OOP."
-lead: "Immersing Ourselves Into XR"
+lead: "My Intro to Object Oriented Programming"
 date: 2021-01-12
 lastmod: 2021-11-06
 draft: false